 It took me years to wrap my mind around the biblical evidences supporting God being present in material objects.
 For example, how He talked to Moses through a burning bush (Exodus 3:2) and Paul blessing hankercheifs and distributing them to heal the sick (Acts 19:11-12).
 As Christians, we are quick to accept that it happened in ancient times because the Bible said so.
 Nowadays it seems easy for us to assume that anything appearing to us as mildly supernatural in the form of material items should be automatically dismissed as demonic.

 Over the years I developed a complicated relationship with communion.
 I eventually found myself withdrawing out of feeling unworthy to partake in it.
-This was largely influenced by my Catholic upbringing – that if I knew I was struggling with sin in my life, I should not receive it in an abusive manner (1 Corinthians 11:27-29).
+This was largely influenced by my Catholic upbringing – that if I knew I was struggling with sin in my life, I should not receive it in an abusive manner (as mentioned by Paul in 1 Corinthians 11:27-29).
 On the flip side, I had also developed a complacency out of a lazy mindset that not partaking in all these churchy activities was not going to affect my salvation whatsoever.
 Wrestling with the issues of faith versus good deeds eventually led me to completely reject the doctrine of justification by faith alone (Sola Fide).

-If communion is reduced to ‘just a symbol’ then what’s the point?
-If, by proclaiming the Lord’s death by accepting communion, does not everything we do have spiritual implications?
+If communion is reduced to just a symbol then what’s the point?
+When proclaiming the Lord’s death by accepting communion strictly as a ‘memorial’, are we neglecting to acknowledge that Jesus rose again and is truly alive?
+Does not everything we do have spiritual implications?
 Is God not present in communion (John 6:55-56)?
-Are we not called to become active members of the church and be in communion with one another (1 Corinthians 10:16-17)?
+Are we not called to become active members of the Church and be in communion with one another (1 Corinthians 10:16-17)?

 A friend of mine quoted it hilariously simple (please pardon my language),